GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 </tr>
 <tr class="even">
 <td>Description</td>
-<td>Open the filename for reading and push it onto the stack of character sources so that the next characters to read (e.g. to construct the next command) will be taken from this source.<br />
+<td>Open the filename for reading and interpret lines from that file as commands to be executed.<br />
-This differs from parse.exec because the characters from the file are not read immediately.
-Because it is possible to execute further commands on the current line additional character sources may be added to the stack before the characters from this source are read.<br />
+Normally file execution continues until it is completely read or until a return or exit command are executed.<br />
-When the last octet is read as input or from the file or the interpreter is closed it is closed automatically.<br />
+When the last octet is read from the file, or the interpreter is closed, the file will be closed automatically.<br />
-See also: parse.exec, sourcetext</td>
+See also: parse.exec, sourcetext, command, return, exit</td>
 </tr>
 <tr class="odd">
 <td>Returns</td>